 - modified products feed generated on Magento side, added “custom label” there.

 - uploaded new feed to Google Merchant Center account.

 Promotions to highlight the benefits

-Optimizing AdWords Shopping campaigns as well as adding all Magento products to Google Shopping resulted in order qty increase from 10 to 50+ orders in two months.
-With continued work on product data feeds, product information updates and ongoing AdWords Shopping campaigns fine-tuning, we can see that order count trend is still going upwards after more than one year since the project was started.
+Optimizing AdWords Shopping campaigns as well as adding all Magento products to Google Shopping resulted in an order qty increase from 10 to 50+ orders in two months.
+With continued work on product data feeds, product information updates and ongoing AdWords Shopping campaigns fine-tuning, we can see that the order count trend is still going upwards after more than one year since the project was started.

-By competitive bidding on the best performing products, low performing product exclusions, bidding schedules and more precise targeting we have been able to not only increase the order count but also spend the allocated AdWords Shopping budget more effectively, thus improving return on advertising spend.
+By competitive bidding on the best performing products, low performing product exclusions, bidding schedules, and more precise targeting we have been able to not only increase the order count but also spend the allocated AdWords Shopping budget more effectively, thus improving return on advertising spend.